acerolatz/Acerola/README.md

 Safe Mode can be enabled in the settings.
 With Safe Mode enabled, the app behaves like a simple to-do list.
 To access the main content (pornhwa), you must enter the password you previously set.

 If you forget the password, it cannot be reset or recovered.
-To regain access to the main content, you must delete the app data via Android or iOS settings and restart the app.
+You must delete the app data via Android or iOS settings to regain access to the main content.

 <div style="display: flex; flex-wrap: wrap; gap: 2%;">
   <img style='max-width: 720px' src="github/images/settings.webp" width="49%" alt="Academy Image 1" />